-5. Ethics and Legal Affairs Chairperson shall invite, from this district, delegates to the annual convention of the New York State Teachers Retirement System, delegates and alternates to the NYSUT Representative Assembly, members of special committees relevant to legislation and retirement matters of the above mentioned and other teacher organizations and other members of this Association to serve as members of this committee.
-This committee shall be responsible for being conversant with the legislative program of NYSUT and any other educational legislation.
+5. Ethics and Legal Affairs Chairperson shall invite, from this district, delegates to the annual convention of the New York State Teachers’ Retirement System, delegates and alternates to the NYSUT Representative Assembly and other Association affiliates’ representative assemblies, members of special committees relevant to legislation and retirement matters of the above mentioned and other teacher organizations and other members of this Association to serve as members of this committee.
+This committee shall be responsible for being conversant with the legislative program of NYSUT and the Association’s other affiliates, and any other educational legislation.
 They shall report significant legislative and retirement information, along with recommendations, to the Board.

 B. Teacher-School Board Negotiations Committee: